StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="Introduction - The Essence of God"
 header-title="Essence, nature, character... ???"
 %}}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-bible/#so-keeping-the-focus-on-the-bible-is-necessary"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Bible" header-title="So keeping the focus on the Bible is necessary"
+%}}

 ## Prophecy {#prophecy}